Belfast International Airport: Busiest routes

-Transport links
+Ground transport

 Road

 Travellers by car can reach the airport from Belfast via the M2 motorway.
 The airport operates four car parks, three on-site car parks and one off-site car park.
 The on-site short-stay and main car parks are situated within easy walking distance of the terminal building, and an on-demand courtesy bus operates to and from the on-site long-stay car park.
 The off-site short- or long-stay car park, called 'Park and Fly', is located just before the main entrance to the airport, and is also serviced by a courtesy bus.